 Hardwood flooring is a popular American staple: classic, elegant, and comforting.
-America’s top provider of exotic custom hardwood flooring, Bruce Flooring, offers a wide range of options, varying in color and edge treatment.
+There are a wide range of options, varying in color and edge treatment.
 You can opt for more minimalist styles or go all out with the theme.
-So if you have been wondering who makes the best engineered hardwood flooring, here are some innovative ideas for mixing and matching design elements in your room!
+So, if you have been wondering what is the best engineered hardwood flooring, here are some innovative ideas for mixing and matching design elements in your home!

 What’s up with edges?